Salient Issue

 • Sustainable water use.
 Both plantations and farmer organisations need to identify the source of irrigation water.
 Plantations must also implement procedures to make efficient and rational use of water sources.
 Further, where local water resources are strained, plantations are encouraged to engage with authorities or local initiatives to find solutions to water shortages.

 Please see the page on climate change for further information.
-In total, environmental criteria account for one quarter and one third of all requirements for farmer organisations and plantations, respectively.
+In total, environmental criteria account for about one third of all requirements for both farmer organisations and plantations.
 In recent years, Fairtrade has expanded the number and scope of environmental criteria for all farmer organisations, and particularly for those producing coffee or cocoa.
-We are currently reviewing and strengthening the environmental requirements for all traders, all plantations, and bananas.
+The new criteria for cocoa and coffee are aligned with the EU Deforestation regulation, and they entail deforestation monitoring measurements, and additional investments from supply chain actors to tackle root causes of deforestation.
+The revision of the Fresh Fruits and Vegetable standard is undergoing.

 Obviously, standards requirements and auditing are insufficient to address biodiversity loss and water risks.
 This is why Fairtrade also addresses these issues and their root causes in a range of other ways:

 • Projects can help strengthen good agricultural practices in high-risk areas.
-The Alliances for Sankofa project, for example, combines measures to promote biodiversity, diversify incomes, and promote dynamic agroforestry among cocoa farmers in Ghana.
+In total, Fairtrade Impact map presents eleven ongoing projects related to environment, climate, biodiversity and land management.
+The Sankofa 2.0 project, for example, combines measures to promote biodiversity, diversify incomes, and promote dynamic agroforestry among cocoa farmers in Ghana.
 Farmers are encouraged to stop burning organic matter and to reduce the use of agrochemicals.
-The project directly benefits the 2,900 cocoa farmers and is supported by a Fairtrade cocoa processor, who also pays the living income reference price for the cocoa.
+The project benefits roughly 2 900 cocoa farmers and is supported by a Fairtrade cocoa processor HALBA, who also pays the living income reference price for the cocoa.

 • Collaboration among supply chain actors.
 Fairtrade promotes and facilitates collaboration, encouraging retailers, brands and traders to co-invest in environmental projects.

 • Multistakeholder collaboration.
 Fairtrade is increasingly participating in environmental collaboration.
-For example, Fairtrade participates in the development of OECD/FAO's Deforestation Due Diligence Handbook and co-founded a Food for Biodiversity initiative in Germany.
+For example, Fairtrade participated in the development of OECD/FAO's Deforestation Due Diligence Handbook and co-founded a Food for Biodiversity initiative in Germany.

 • Partnerships.
-Fairtrade has ongoing collaboration with many environmental organisations, including International Union for Conservation of Nature (IUCN), Centre for International Forest Research (CIFOR), Alliance for Biodiversity International and the Earthworm Foundation.
+Fairtrade has ongoing collaboration with many environmental organisations, including International Union for Conservation of Nature - IUCN, Alliance of Biodiversity International - CIAT and Satelligence, who supports our deforestation monitoring.
+Regarding food system transformation, Fairtrade is an active member of the True Value of Food initiative.

 • Advocacy work.
+In 2022, Fairtrade adopted a policy on sustainable agriculture that recommends the agroecological approach.
+Before COP15 in Montreal in 2022, Fairtrade made several requests, including: economic incentives to reward biodiversity-friendly production, participation of smallholder farmers in decision-making on biodiversity laws and policies, support measures for transitioning to agroecology, a ban on the use and export of toxic pesticides, and improved monitoring of biodiversity loss in the agricultural sector.
 To address the root causes of biodiversity loss, Fairtrade advocates for legislation and binding international treaties on climate change, bringing in the perspective of smallholder farmers.
-For example in the negotiations on EU Deforestation Regulation, Fairtrade has highlighted the needs of cocoa and coffee smallholders in the negotiations on EU Deforestation Regulation.
+For example, in the negotiations on EU Deforestation Regulation, Fairtrade highlighted the needs of cocoa and coffee smallholders.

 At the export, import and manufacturing stages, Fairtrade’s environmental interventions are laid out in the Fairtrade Trader Standard.
 This Standard requires companies to be aware of applicable legislation on land use, biodiversity, use of water and wastewater, and show no evidence of violations.
-Compliance with these requirements is checked in audits if there are any prior indications of non-compliance3
+The new Fairtrade Trader Standard includes requirements on HREDD, such as managing environmental impacts.
+Compliance with these requirements is checked in audits if there are any prior indications of non-compliance1.

 In addition, traders must comply with Fairtrade’s pricing and Premium requirements, which allow farmer organisations and plantations to invest in environmental sustainability.